Xomega-Net/Xomega.Docs/docs/framework/blazor/grid.md

 ### Disabling sorting

-By default, the grid allows sorting by any column that is bound to a data property.
+By default, the grid allows sorting by any column bound to a data property.
 You can disallow sorting by specific columns in the grid by setting their `Sortable` parameter to `false` as follows.

 ```razor
 <XGridColumn Property="@VM?.ListObj?.SalesOrderNumberProperty"